Content block block-marketingscripts

 In order for a child to be entitled to child support, paternity (legal fatherhood) for the child must be established.
 This service is offered through the child support enforcement program.
 There are two ways paternity can be established:

-Establishing paternity is necessary before the court can order child support.
-If the parents are not married at the point of a child’s conception, paternity is at issue.
+Establishing parentage is necessary before the court can order child support.
+If the parents are not married at the point of a child’s conception, parentage is at issue.

-Paternity can be established either by signing a Declaration of Paternity form, signing a paternity stipulation, or by filing a civil action (Summons and Complaint/Proposed Judgment) to establish paternity and a child support order.
-Blood tests may be requested to determine whether or not a man is the father of the child if a paternity judgment has not been issued previously (except under FC 7646(a)).
+Parentage can be established either by signing a Declaration of Parentage form, signing a parentage stipulation, or by filing a civil action (Summons and Complaint/Proposed Judgment) to establish parentage and a child support order.
+Genetic testing may be requested to determine whether or not a man is the father of the child if a parentage judgment has not been issued previously (except under FC 7646(a)).

-There are many excellent reasons for parents to legally establish the paternity of their child.
+There are many excellent reasons for parents to legally establish the parentage of their child.

 Yes.
 But the longer parents are gone, the harder it may be to find them.